cjmartin/launchcalendar.org/_posts/2025-05-10-falcon-9-starlink-group-15-3.md

 payload: Starlink Group 15-3
 payload-type: satellite
 payload-description: >-
-  Batch of 26 Starlink v2 Mini satellites, potentially mixed with Direct-to-Cell variants, to expand global internet coverage with a 70-degree inclination orbit.
+  Launch of 26 Starlink v2 Mini satellites to low Earth orbit for Starlink Group 15-3, likely including a mix of standard and Direct-to-Cell variants, to expand global internet coverage in a 70-degree inclination orbit.
 links:
   - title: Falcon 9 | Starlink Group 15-3
     type: